ricn/rapport/guides/introduction/basic_usage.md

   |> Rapport.save_to_file("/your/path/hello.html")
 ```

-First we need to define a page template called `page_template` which is just a simple [EEx](https://hexdocs.pm/eex/EEx.html) template which allows you to embed Elixir code inside a string in a robust way.
+First we need to define a page template called `page_template` which is just a simple [EEx](https://hexdocs.pm/eex/EEx.html) template that allows you to embed Elixir code inside a string in a robust way.

 Next we call `Rapport.new` which will setup a basic report with sane defaults.